cuijianzhu/alined/README.md

-# ALineD: Augmented Line-Based DLT
+# ALineD: Algorithms for Line-Based Data Correspondences

 This library is based on the paper "Pose Estimation from Line Correspondence using Direct Linear Transform" by Pribyl,B. 2016, the R_and_T algorithm as shown in "Robust Methods for Estimating Pose and a Sensitivity Analysis" by Kumar,R.,Hanson,A.R.,1994, loss functions as explained in "Bundle Adjustment - A modern Synthesis", by Triggs,B., 1999, and the paper "A Brief Description of the Levenberg-Marquardt Algorithm Implemened by levmar", by Manolis,I., Lourakis, A., 2005.
 It consists of a fully line-based DLT algorithm as described in the above paper by Pribyl, a modification of the R_and_T algorithm and an Extended Kalman Filter for sensor fusion.
+The Kalman Filter at the moment contains a constant velocity model, but is customizeable.
+It contains elements discussed in "A Primer on the Differential Calculus of 3D Orientations", by Bloesch et al., 2016, "Practical
+Parametrization of Rotations Using the Exponential Map  ", by Grassia, F., 1998 and "Quaternion kinematics for the error-state KF", by Solà, J., 2016.

 ![alt text](https://github.com/AndreaLampart/alined/blob/master/img/alined.png "Pose from lines")